rixx/books.rixx.de/data/reviews/arkady-martine/a-desolation-called-peace/index.md

 - book: orson-scott-card/speaker-for-the-dead
   text: Human civilisations considering the implications of killing an entire hive
     mind based alien race?
 Now THIS is sci-fi.
+- book: graydon-saunders/a-succession-of-bad-days
+  text: Another look at the meaning and implications of human hive minds.
 review:
   date_read:
   - 2021-04-11